Cape Cod Massachusetts, USA Travel Guide

 Budget-friendly shared dormitory rooms, a social atmosphere.
 Mainly one location is present in Provincetown (seasonal).

-Charming, privately owned buildings in old towns.
+Charming, privately owned buildings in historic towns.
 Personalized service, unique decor, and homemade breakfast.

 Ranging from budget chains to full-service luxury.
-Found in larger towns, offering standardized amenities and services.
+Located in bigger towns, offering standardized amenities and services.

 Larger properties with multiple pools, restaurants, spas, and golf courses.
 Ocean Edge Resort in Brewster and Wequassett Resort in Harwich.